heymichellemac/gaming-blog/about.md

 A collection of my writing about video games!

-Notes taken when playing games, guides used, and reviews of games I love.
+Notes taken when playing games, guides used, and reviews.

 ## Links